Gluten-free Fluffy Pizza Crust

 When using yeast in gluten-free and grain-free baked goods, you have to keep in mind that you are still not working with the structure provided by traditional gluten-based flours.
 The yeast will still produce a rise and a yeasty flavor, but it won’t be the same as traditional gluten-based baking.

 Either way, I have successfully made multiple grain-free and gluten-free recipes using either active dry yeast or baking powder with good results each time.
+This fluffy pizza crust performs best when made with yeast, however, you can safely omit the yeast and substitute in 2 tsp. of baking powder instead.

 For a yeast-free pizza crust, make sure you check out this grain-free pizza crust recipe that I also love making!